 What is an Intelligence Analyst?

-An intelligence analyst is an employee of the government who pieces together information from a variety of sources in order to assess threats and prevent attacks from interior and exterior enemies.
-An analyst will work both in the office and in the field working with classified and public information to complete investigations and create assessments on their targets.
-Intelligence analysts perform a variety of tasks in order to ensure the safety of their country.
+Intelligence analysts work both in the office and in the field working with classified and public information to complete investigations and create assessments on their targets.
+Their priority is to ensure the safety of their country.

 What does an Intelligence Analyst do?

-Intelligence analysts also have the task of assessing threats from locations and specific groups at home and around the world.
-This will entail going over large portions of data, histories, geographical information and statistics in order to create as complete a picture as possible.
-The analyst must then separate the useful information from everything else and use that data to create a comprehensive report.
+Intelligence analysts assess threats from locations and specific groups at home and around the world.
+This entails going over large portions of data, histories, geographical information, and statistics in order to create as complete a picture as possible.
+The analyst then separates the useful information and uses that data to create a comprehensive report.

-Intelligence analysts also work closely with local governments, corporations and private individuals in order to gather as much information as possible.
+Intelligence analysts work closely with local governments, corporations, and private individuals in order to gather as much information as possible.
 They interpret data from foreign countries and familiarize themselves with foreign locations quickly and thoroughly.
 The ability to speak languages other than English is a definite advantage.